-21.060.1.2.
+51.060.1.2.
 Endorsement and Approval

-Proposals for the award are to be endorsed by the chair of the International PolioPlus Committee, after consultation with the chair of the ad hoc task force for International Advocacy, and forwarded to the chairman of the Trustees and the president of Rotary International for approval.
-(April 2000 Trustees Mtg., Dec.
-126)
+Proposals for the award are to be endorsed by the chair of the International PolioPlus Committee, and forwarded to the chair of the Trustees and the president of Rotary International for approval.
+(October 2019 Trustees Mtg., Dec.
+45)

-21.060.2.
+51.060.2.
 Service Award for a Polio-Free World

-The criteria and guidelines for The Service Award For A Polio-Free World are as follows:
+The criteria and guidelines for The Service Award for A Polio-Free World are as follows:

-21.060.2.1.
+51.060.2.1.
 Purpose